If I ask you what the most important part of the world of Search Engine Optimization is, what would your answer be?

 In the 2000s, this link juice was pretty easy to make and digest.
 Sites with .edu or .org extensions were considered as the best and more desirable than all the other websites, but there were few other differences to be measured about these backlinks.

-Link juice has only one very important ingredient – sites linked to your website.
+Link juice has only one essential ingredient – sites linked to your website.
 Every website that has been linked to your website comes under the category of link juice.
 The more juice you have with your website, the higher it will rank.

 The major factor of this was a link anchor text, which helped Google understand the topic of an outbound link.